Tallahassee, Florida: Sprawl and compact growth

-The Tallahassee-Leon County Planning Department implements policies aimed at promoting compact growth and development, including the establishment and maintenance of an Urban Service Area.
+The Tallahassee–Leon County Planning Department implements policies aimed at promoting compact growth and development, including the establishment and maintenance of an Urban Service Area.
 The intent of the Urban Service Area is to "have Tallahassee and Leon County grow in a responsible manner, with infrastructure provided economically and efficiently, and surrounding forest and agricultural lands protected from unwarranted and premature conversion to urban land use."
 The result of compact growth policies has been a significant overall reduction in the Sprawl Index for Tallahassee between 2000 and 2010.
 CityLab reported on this finding, stating "Tallahassee laps the field, at least as far as the Sprawl Index is concerned."

 Climate

 Tallahassee experiences four seasons.
 Shown here are the autumn leaves along the sidewalks of Monroe Street in Downtown Tallahassee.

 Tallahassee has a humid subtropical climate (Köppen: Cfa), with long, tropical summers and short, mild winters, as well as warm to hot, drier springs and autumns.
-Tallahassee falls in USDA hardiness zone 9a (20 to 25 F).
+Tallahassee is in USDA hardiness zone 9a (20 to 25 F).
 Summer maximum temperatures are hotter than locations to the south on the Florida peninsula and it is one of the few cities in the state to occasionally record temperatures above 100 °F; there are an average of 11.2 days per year that have temperatures at least that high.
 The record high of 105 °F was set on June 15, 2011.

 Summer is characterized by brief intense showers and thunderstorms that form along the afternoon sea breeze from the Gulf of Mexico.
 The daily mean temperature in July, the hottest month, is 82.9 °F. Conversely, the winter is markedly cooler, with a January daily average temperature of 51.0 °F. There is an average of 34.6 nights with a minimum at or below freezing, and on average, the window for freezing temperatures is from November 22 thru March 16, allowing a growing season of 250 days.
 With the data from the 1991-2020 normals, Tallahassee is in a USDA 9a zone by a small margin, the coldest temperature of the year usually being about 20.2 °F. Temperature readings below 15 °F are very rare, having last occurred on January 11, 2010.